Westwoodhill

 Westwoodhill is an area of the Scottish new town East Kilbride in South Lanarkshire.

-Along with Murrayhill, it forms a boundary between Westwood and the Murray.
+Along with Murrayhill, it forms a boundary between Westwood and The Murray.
+Along the western boundary, towards Westwood, lies a grassy recreation area with a couple of playparks for children.

 The eponymous Highway also connects these areas to Greenhills, Newlandsmuir and Mossneuk.

+Within the area lies Westwoodhill Evangelical Church and Our Lady of Lourdes Catholic Church.